Chinami Yoshida

 Chinami Yoshida (吉田 知那美, Yoshida Chinami) is a Japanese curler.
-She currently plays third for Team Loco Solare, which is skipped by Satsuki Fujisawa.
+She was the longtime third for Team Loco Solare, led by Satsuki Fujisawa.
 The team won the bronze medal at the 2018 Winter Olympics and the silver medal at the 2022 Winter Olympics.

 Career

 Yoshida began curling at age seven at the Tokoro Curling Club in Kitami.
 During her junior days, she skipped a Kitami-based junior rink of Kaho Onodera, Yumi Suzuki, and her sister Yurika Yoshida.
 They became a sensation by winning two straight bronze medals at the Japan Curling Championships when they were only in their early teens.
 However, on the national junior scene, the Yoshida rink was usually lagging behind other Japanese junior rinks, such as Satsuki Fujisawa and Sayaka Yoshimura, and therefore never earned the right to represent Japan at the Pacific Junior Curling Championships or the World Junior Curling Championships.

 After her junior career, Yoshida joined Ayumi Ogasawara's Sapporo-based rink in late 2010, for which she mainly played lead.
 At the 2014 Winter Olympics, where they represented Japan and finished fifth with a 4–5 record, Yoshida was officially listed as the alternate for Team Japan but played second in 6 games and as lead in 2 games due to her teammate's flu.

 After the 2013–14 season, Yoshida left the Ogasawara rink and returned to her hometown of Kitami.
 There, in June 2014, she joined Mari Motohashi's rink as third, reuniting with her former teammates Yumi Suzuki and Yurika Yoshida, both of whom had played for the Motohashi rink since 2010.
 With the team, Yoshida won her first World Curling Tour title at the 2014 Avonair Cash Spiel.
 Later in the 2014–15 season, at the national championships, they lost the final against the Ogasawara rink to miss a berth to the world championships.

 In May 2015, the Motohashi rink added Satsuki Fujisawa, who was a four-time Japanese champion skip at that point.
 Motohashi, after that, moved from skip to alternate because of her pregnancy, and Fujisawa took over the rink of third Chinami Yoshida, second Yumi Suzuki, and lead Yurika Yoshida.
 During the 2015–16 season, they had success internationally as Japan's national team, winning gold at the 2015 Pacific-Asia Curling Championships and a silver at the 2016 World Women's Curling Championship, which was Japan's first-ever world championship medal.
 Meanwhile, domestically, Yoshida, with the team, won her first national championship title at the 2016 Japan Curling Championships.
 The team would win a bronze medal at the 2016 Pacific-Asia Curling Championships and a silver at the 2017 Pacific-Asia Curling Championships.
 They also won a bronze medal at the 2017 Asian Winter Games.

 The rink would win the 2017 Japanese Olympic Curling Trials, and would represent Japan at the 2018 Olympics winning a bronze medal in the process.